AhmetCefakar/lightbox2/README.md

 # Lightbox2

+This project for images galery for web technologies(Web teknolojileri için resim galerisi)

 The original lightbox script.
 Eight years later — still going strong!

 Lightbox is small javascript library used to overlay images on top of the current page.
 It's a snap to setup and works on all modern browsers.